 - In a saucepan large enough to hold the eggs in one layer, cover eggs with 1 inch of water.
 Bring to a boil; remove from heat.
 Cover and let stand 12 minutes.
 Drain eggs; run under cold water until cool enough to handle.
 You can also add a few ice cubes to cool down quickly.10 eggs

 - Peel and halve eggs lengthwise.
 Remove yolks and transfer to a mixing bowl.
 Break up the yolks with a fork.
 Add mayo, mustard, hot sauce, sugar, and 1 teaspoon of the Cajun seasoning, mix until smooth.
-Chill filling.½ cup mayonnaise, 1 tablespoon dijon mustard, 1 teaspoon hot sauce, 1 tablespoon Cajun seasoning, ¼ teaspoon granulated sugar
+Chill filling.½ cup mayonnaise, 1 Tablespoon dijon mustard, 1 teaspoon hot sauce, 1 Tablespoon Cajun seasoning, ¼ teaspoon granulated sugar

 - Season the raw shrimp with 1 tablespoon of the Cajun seasoning.
 Heat the olive oil in a cast iron or heavy-bottomed skillet over medium-high heat.
 Arrange the shrimp in a single layer and cook for 2 minutes.
 Flip and cook for another 2 minutes.
-Move shrimp to a plate to stop the cooking process.1 tablespoon Cajun seasoning, 20 medium shrimp, 2 tablespoons olive oil
+Move shrimp to a plate to stop the cooking process.1 Tablespoon Cajun seasoning, 20 medium shrimp, 2 Tablespoons olive oil

 - Using a pastry bag fitted with a large tip pipe yolk mixture into whites.
 Top with a shrimp, a slice of jalapeno, and garnish with chives.
 Serve immediately with lemon wedges, or chill for up to 2 hours.1 jalapeno, lemon slices, fresh chives